Relational Communication: Introduction

 In relational communication, transfers allow the sender not only to reward the receiver for compliant decision-making, but also to credibly signal his private information.
 In particular, full separation can be supported in equilibrium, even when the players are impatient.
 Therefore, the essential incentive constraint is that the receiver is tempted to make decisions that benefit herself but hurt the sender.

 We show that a message rule can be supported in equilibrium if and only if it is \emph{monotone}: it induces a monotone partition of the set of states.
 In any (Pareto) optimal equilibrium, the decision rule simply maximizes, subject to the receiver's incentive constraint, the joint payoff for each message.
 Therefore, given this decision rule, the optimal message rule solves the monotone persuasion problem: it maximizes the expected joint payoff over all monotone message rules.
-We establish new results on optimal monotone persuasion and discuss how the monotonicity constraint affects the optimal message rule.
+This is the Bayesian persuasion problem (\citealt{Rayo:2010jr} and \citealt{kamenica2011bayesian}) with an additional constraint that message rules must be monotone.

 We completely characterize the optimal (second-best) equilibrium when the players' payoffs are quadratic.
-Our key insights are about how information should be selectively hidden and revealed to manage decision-making in optimal relationships.
-Consider extreme states where conflict of interest is so large that the first-best decision is not self enforcing.
-At these states, self enforcement requires that second-best decision-making be distorted in favor of the receiver.
+Our key insights are about how information should be selectively hidden and revealed to manage decision-making within an optimal relationship.
+Consider \emph{high-conflict} states where conflict of interest is so large that the first-best decision is not self-enforcing.
+At these states, self-enforcement requires that second-best decision-making be distorted in favor of the receiver.
 If the sender's and receiver's preferred decisions respond similarly to information, then first-best and second-best decision-making also respond similarly to information, so full separation is optimal.
-In contrast, if the receiver is highly responsive to information relative to the sender, then second-best decision-making is too responsive to information, so extreme states are optimally pooled to moderate second-best decision-making.
+In contrast, if the receiver is highly responsive to information relative to the sender, then second-best decision-making is too responsive to information, so high-conflict states are optimally pooled to moderate second-best decision-making.
+In sum, optimal relational communication involves pooling if and only if high-conflict states exist and the receiver is highly responsive.

+The result that the sender hides information only when conflict of interest is sufficiently large seems to be a natural pattern of communication in relationships.
+Advocates often discuss in detail the costs and benefits of potential legislation with politicians, but may hide their private information in cases that are particularly controversial or consequential.
+Similarly, principals provide honest advice and agents comply when their preferences are largely aligned, but principals may hide information when agents are most tempted to dissent or disobey.